Category Archives: Maine

 Exact Boundaries Important

-In newly laid out subdivisions in Bridgton where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Caratunk where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never been exactly surveyed, or a piece that is being divided, will require a survey to locate the new corners and lot lines in Bridgton, which should be permanently marked so they will never become lost.
+Land that has never been exactly surveyed, or a piece that is being divided, will require a survey to locate the new corners and lot lines in Caratunk, which should be permanently marked so they will never become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.